-Signs of endometriosis include cyclic pelvic pain, painful periods, painful bowel movements, pain with intercourse, infertility and abnormal bleeding, however a true diagnosis must be made with a surgical procedure, such as laparoscopy, to look inside the pelvis to assess and biopsy the tissue.
+Signs include cyclic pelvic pain, painful periods, painful bowel movements, pain with intercourse, infertility and abnormal bleeding, however a true diagnosis must be made with a surgical procedure, such as laparoscopy, to look inside the pelvis to assess and biopsy the tissue.

 We do not completely know what causes endometriosis.
 What we do know is that it can run in families, so there may be a genetic predisposition.
 We also suspect that it is associated with inflammation and immune dysfunction, but the exact cause has not yet been identified.

 If you think you have endometriosis, the first step is to talk with your doctor about your pain.
 Your doctor should do a very thorough exam and pelvic ultrasound to help identify exact sources of pain.
 Sometimes a pelvic MRI is useful if there are symptoms in the colon or rectum.